RECOMMENDATIONS

 Saunders has Cystic Fibrosis; he and his friends travel and interview people on illness, death and dying, often citing his own experiences with humor.
 Weekly episodes running between 30 minutes to an hour and a half.

-Note: clicking the above links will take you away from HG Foundation’s website.
+Note: clicking the above links may take you away from HG Foundation’s website.

 WATCH